ansuman-satapathy/code-snap/README.md

 ## Feedback and Support

-- We value your feedback!
-You can contact me at satapathyansusman@gmail.com
+- I value your feedback!
+You can contact me at satapathyansuman@gmail.com
 - Additionally, you can support me so that I can publish this extension.
+- Buy me a Coffee [here](https://www.buymeacoffee.com/ansumannn)

 ## Contribution